RoboDK/RoboDK-API/Java/README.md

   the `RoboDK`/`Item` API calls.
 See [`API/README.md`](API/README.md) for details.
 This is what you'd depend on from your own project.
-* **`Example`** — a plain `main()` (`com.robodk.example.BasicExample`) that depends on `API`, connects to a running RoboDK station, and exercises a few calls (listing robots, reading a robot's pose/joints, building an offset pose with `Mat`).
-It exists to give you something runnable/debuggable against a live RoboDK instance, since the library itself has no unit tests.
+* **`Example`** — a plain `main()` (`com.robodk.example.BasicExample`) that depends on `API`, connects to a running RoboDK station, and builds a small scene from scratch (a reference frame with a child frame, two box primitives added as triangulated shapes, and a target), then exercises a few robot-level calls (joints/pose/forward kinematics) if a robot happens to be in the station.
+It assumes an **empty station**, so it works right after `File > New Station`, and exists to give you something runnable/debuggable against a live RoboDK instance, since the library itself has no unit tests.

 ## Building everything